A stable infinity-category of Lagrangian cobordisms: Geometric setup

-\begin{remark} {\em A technical comment}: it will be useful from a technical perspective to assume that $\ol M$ embeds as a subanalytic subset of some real analytic manifold $N$ (which without loss of generality we could take to be $\R^n$ for some large $n$).
+\begin{remark} It will be useful from a technical perspective to assume that $\ol M$ embeds as a subanalytic subset of some real analytic manifold $N$ (which without loss of generality we could take to be $\R^n$ for some large $n$).
 We will then only consider subsets of $M$ whose closures in $N$ are themselves subanalytic.
 This obviates the possibility of any ``wild" behavior and keeps us in the world of ``tame" topology~\cite{BM, vdDM}. \end{remark}

-In order to work with Lagrangian branes inside of $M$, we will also consider the following standard background structures.
+Finally, in order to work with Lagrangian branes inside of $M$, one must consider the following standard background structures.
 Given a compatible almost complex structure $J\in\on{End}(TM)$, we can speak about the complex canonical line bundle $\kappa = (\wedge^{\dim M/2} T^{hol} M)^{-1}$.
 A bicanonical trivialization $\eta$ is an identification of the tensor-square $\kappa^{\otimes 2}$ with the trivial complex line bundle.
 The obstruction to a bicanonical trivialization is twice the first Chern class $2c_1(M)\in H^2(M, \Z)$, and all bicanonical trivializations form a torsor over the group $\on{Map}(M, S^1)$.
+Note that there is a bundle over the space of all compatible $J$ whose fibers are given by bicanonical trivializations; we assume we have fixed a section.

-Forgetting the specific compatible almost complex structure $J\in\on{End}(TM)$, we will assume given a section of bicanonical trivializations over the space of all compatible almost complex structures.
-We also fix a background class $[c] \in H^2(M , \Z/2\Z)$ so as to be able to speak about pin structures relative to $[c]$.
+One must also fix a background class $[c] \in H^2(M , \Z/2\Z)$ so as to be able to speak about pin structures relative to $[c]$.